debops/debops/docs/organizational-structure.rst

 repository does, develop it and can accept Pull/Merge Requests as needed.
 They have full write access to the repositories.

 Only DebOps Developers can be Maintainers.
-If a role was created by a Author who is not a DebOps Developer yet, a DebOps Developer needs to be the Maintainer.
+If a role was created by an Author who is not a DebOps Developer yet, a DebOps Developer needs to be the Maintainer.